nicojapas/BER-DAFT-JAN21/Lessons/1.09_improving_the_model/lesson.md

     - Different data transformation
     - A different method of remove outliers
     - Choosing different scaling method

-In this lesson, the students will devise the strategy to work on their project.
-We will ask the students to work on it in the second half of the day, after the lessons on git and GitHub, and the presentations are over.

 ---

 ### :pencil2: Practice on key concepts - Lab

-> :clock10: 30 min

 <details>
   <summary> Click for Instructions: Lab </summary>